 - Define conformance testing procedure for conformance point A and soft conformance testing procedure for conformance point B.

 [Ed.
-(All): Figure 1 indicates the conformance points A and B interpretations]
+(VZ/ATA/DBG): Figure 1 indicates the conformance points A and B interpretations]

 [Ed.
-(All): The conformance points A and B are specified by Annex A.2 of ISO/IEC 23090-5, in addition at the conformance point A the block to volume information may be reconstructed in a form of volumetric boxes that corresponds to the block to patch information].
+(VZ/ATA/DBG): The conformance points A and B are specified by Annex A.2 of ISO/IEC 23090-5, in addition at the conformance point A the block to volume information may be reconstructed in a form of volumetric boxes that corresponds to the block to patch information].

 - Compile a list of the type of conformance tests that need to be performed.